maelyg/ONTViSc-hands-on-training/README.md

 - To run protein taxonomic classification using Kaiju, download the pre-built index relevant to your data.
 Indexes are listed on the README page of [`Kaiju`](https://github.com/bioinformatics-centre/kaiju) (for example refseq, refseq_nr, refseq_ref, progenomes, viruses, nr, nr_euk or rvdb).
 After the download is finished, you should have 3 files: kaiju_db_*.fmi, nodes.dmp, and names.dmp, which are all needed to run Kaiju.
 You will have to specify the path to each of these files (using the ``--kaiju_dbname``, the ``--kaiju_nodes`` and the ``--kaiju_names`` parameters respectively.

-**On Lyra, we have a copy of NCBI, Kaiju and Kraken predownloaded.**
+On Lyra, we have a copy of NCBI, Kaiju and Kraken predownloaded under:
+- /scratch/datasets/blast_db/20240730/ (nt)
+- /scratch/datasets/kaiju_databases/ (version kaiju_db_rvdb_2023-05-26)
+- /scratch/datasets/kraken_databases/PlusPFP_10_2023

 - If you want to align your reads to a reference genome (--map2ref) or blast against a reference (--blast_vs_ref), you will have to specify its path using `--reference`.